bonJoeV/C-STEM-Curriculum/Resources/CSTEM_Escape_Room/Mission_to_Unlock_the_Cathedral_Code/station2-handout-lh2dun.md

 *Our Lady of the Prairie Catholic School*

 ## Objective
-Design a 3D key in Tinkercad with a cross-shaped handle and notched blade, matching the reference image to earn the QR code.
+Design a 3D key in Tinkercad with a cross-shaped handle and notched blade to earn the QR code.

 ## Instructions
 - Open Tinkercad on the Chromebook (https://www.tinkercad.com/).